Ending drunk driving begins with preventing underage drinking

 Encourage your kids to explore our teen-focused Power of You(th) site today so they can use the power they have to save lives!

 Get the Facts

 Teen drinking is a bigger deal than you might think.
 The law says it’s illegal to drink under the age of 21; and it’s illegal for someone under 21 to drive after drinking any amount of alcohol.
 Get the facts on some of the most common myths.

-The toolkits below are for others in your community who want to protect teens from the dangerous consequences of underage drinking.
-MADD has toolkits specifically designed for Student Leaders, Educators, School Resource Officers, and Community Members interested in saving lives.
+Share the toolkit below with others in your community who want to protect teens from the dangerous consequences of underage drinking.
+MADD has a toolkit specifically designed for Student Leaders, Educators, School Resource Officers, and Community Partners.